 - Surfshark Search, a private search engine that helps keep the spies off your trail (extra cost)

 And perhaps the top feature of all: support for unlimited simultaneous connections.
 Most VPNs provide you with about five or six simultaneous connections, as we noted in our ExpressVPN vs NordVPN comparison.
 Surfshark gives you as many connections as you want under a single subscription.

 We’ve already touched on PIA’s move to support the WireGuard protocol, which is a feature most VPNs still do not have.
 Beyond that, however, Private Internet Access is fairly simple.
 Their apps include a kill switch and a basic VPN ad blocker called PIA MACE.
 Ad blocking with VPNs is becoming more common — we also see it with CyberGhost and NordVPN.

 Servers – PIA claims to have 23,000 servers in 77 countries.
 That is truly a huge number, although it is surprising that with so many servers they don’t provide any special-purpose servers, or for that matter better performance during speed tests.
 It also appears that most of these are virtual server locations, rather than physical servers.
 You can see these are labeled as “geo-located” on their server page.

 Below is the PIA Windows app I tested.
 Recent updates include a split tunneling feature for desktop operating systems.
 And while it’s not the best VPN for PC systems, the PIA desktop app did not have any bugs or crashes in my tests.

-Unlike with Surfshark, we do not see any double-VPN servers or split tunneling feature in the PIA VPN app.
+Unlike with Surfshark, we do not see any double-VPN servers in the PIA VPN app.
 There are also no added privacy features, such as the private search engine or alert system for data exposures.

 Surfshark has a richer feature set, without a doubt.
 It wins the Surfshark vs PIA features category.

 Features winner: Surfshark